These are some of the best movies about Japan to watch to help understand the country before visiting or just for general viewing.

 So those are some of the best movies about Japan to watch spanning a lot of genres plus a few extras.

-If you’re looking for Japanese movies in English don’t worry these can all be found dubbed over but it’s better to watch them in Japanese with subtitles for a more authentic experience with the language.
+If you’re looking for Japanese movies in English don’t worry some of these can be found dubbed over but it’s better to watch them in Japanese with subtitles for a more authentic experience with the language.

 Again a top tip: You can get a 1-month free trial of Amazon Prime (get with that link) where you can watch many of these movies about Japan for free and then cancel before the trial ends if you don’t want to continue.